-Most years we have field projects off two or three different island areas – in 2021 we had field efforts off Kaua‘i and Hawai‘i Island.
-In 2022 we are expecting to have efforts off both Kaua‘i and Hawai‘i Island again.
-For most projects we post regular updates on what we are seeing and what we are accomplishing in the field – you can find links to these below.
+Since 2020 our field work has included both our typical multi-week field projects where we head out on the water every day (or almost every day), and rapid-response efforts off Kona when high-priority species are reported.
+Most years we have multi-week field projects off two or three different island areas.
+In 2022 we had field efforts off Kaua‘i and Hawai‘i Island, and in 2023 we have work off Hawai‘i Island and will likely have a few days of effort off O‘ahu, and possibly off Kaua‘i.
+For most multi-week projects we post regular updates on what we are seeing and what we are accomplishing in the field – you can find links to these below.
 You can also get updates on all of Cascadia’s activities by following us on Facebook.

 We’ve worked off all the main Hawaiian Islands, and occasionally in between them, although most of our survey effort is on the leeward (west) sides of the islands.
 The yellow lines on the map above represent the vessel track (recorded at 5 minute intervals) in our work from 2000 through 2020.
 We do not follow standard line transect methodology, with pre-determined tracklines often following a zig-zag pattern, but instead try to maximize encounters by surveying in areas with good sea conditions (Beaufort 2 or less).
 While doing this, we try to minimize spatial bias in our effort, covering as broad an area and wide range of depths as possible (both along the island coastlines and offshore) when weather conditions allow.
 For example, when off Hawai‘i Island one day we may head north, the next day south, and the third day offshore, and if we are forced to go south (due to weather) multiple days in a row, we may go south one day in 800 m depth and then north in 2,000 m depth, then the next day go south in 2,500 m and north in 1,200 m, and so on.